dankraus/sendgrid-cfml/README.md

 ##Thanks
 I was going a bit crazy trying to convert unicode chars for the X-SMTPAPI headers.
 Big thanks to this Saman W Jayasekara @cfloveorg and this [blog post](http://cflove.org/2009/12/format-unicode-string-for-indesign-a-coldfusion-udf.cfm)!
 I rewrote it in cfscript for use in `SMTPAPI.cfc`.

+This is my first ColdBox Module.
+I referenced [Jon Clausen's cfmongodb](https://github.com/jclausen/cfmongodb) for how to do some module configuration defaults and pulling in settings from Coldbox.cfc